bbolli/plagg/README.md

 ### 2.1.
 Synopsis

-    plagg -fnvVh [opmlfile [newsdir [nickname ...]]]
+    plagg -fnvVh [-d newsdir] [opmlfile [nickname ...]]

 ### 2.2.
 Options

--f: Don't write the entry footers.
+* -f: Don't write the entry footers.
 Use this option if your blosxom template includes a footer.
--n: Write a file _newsdir_/`Latest.txt` that contains the new entries
+* -n: Write a file _newsdir_/`Latest.txt` that contains the new entries.
--v: Be verbose.
-May be repeated for additional effect
+* -v: Be verbose.
+May be repeated for additional effect.
--V: Display version information and exit
+* -V: Display version information and exit.
--h: Display usage information and exit.
+* -h: Display usage information and exit.
+* -d _newsdir_: The destination directory in subdirectories of which the news items are stored.
+This should be inside your blosxom data directory so that blosxom can find and display the items.

 ### 2.3.
 Arguments

 opmlfile: The OPML file containing the feeds to read and generate news items from.
-newsdir: The destination directory in subdirectories of which the news items are stored.
-This should be inside your blosxom data directory so that blosxom can find and display the items.
 nickname: If given, updates only the feeds with the given nicknames (ignoring their `hours` attribute), otherwise updates all feeds.

-The default arguments for opmlfile and destdir can be set in the `plagg` script.
+The default arguments for _opmlfile_ and _destdir_ can be set in the `plagg` script.

 3. The OPML file